-Living with pets: Tips to maintain a pawfectly clean and fresh smelling house
+Living with pets: Tips to maintain a pawfectly clean house

 - Baking soda is great for absorbing pet odours.
 Sprinkle onto your carpet, leave for a couple of hours then vacuum.

 - Keep your air filters clean – make sure you replace your filters in your air conditioner and vacuum cleaner.

 - Invest in an air purifier.
 It will improve the air quality of your home from pet dander.